September 12, 2025

 1. Job Loss or Career Break

 Layoffs, industry slowdowns, or even planned sabbaticals can cut off income suddenly.
-An emergency fund ensures you don’t dip into long-term investments.
+An emergency fund ensures you do not dip into long-term investments during these periods.

 2. Health-Related Expenses

-Insurance covers hospitalization but not always post-care, diagnostics, or non-medical costs.
+Insurance covers hospitalisation but not always post-care, diagnostics, or non-medical costs.
 A ready fund bridges the gap.

 A sudden need for relocation, medical treatment of a relative, or unplanned travel abroad can demand large sums quickly.